 Employer Branding

-What is employer branding?
+What are the benefits of employer branding?

 Double your applicant count.